Exploring Zion National Park

 Kolob Canyon

 The trails of Kolob are located in a separate part of Zion National Park.
 I’m starting with this part of the National Park due to it being quiet, much less visited, and just as beautiful as the main part of the park.
+This is usually what I’m looking for first - the hidden, less-traveled parts of a park.
 To get to Kolob Canyon, take I-15 going north.
 Take exit 40 - to Kolob Canyon on E Kolob Canyons Road.
 The Visitor Center is located right near the exit.
 All trails take off from Kolob Canyons Road.

 1 - Taylor Creek